Psychotic-Duck/Psychotic-Duck/README.md

-Then it is most certainly a witch, and must be burned.
+Then you certainly have something fowl running amuck.